Instalily/authutils/README.md

 # AuthUtils

-A modular authentication library that provides easy token-based authentication and info-based access control.
-Supports both manual token management and managed authentication with various providers.
+A modern, framework-agnostic authentication library for Python that provides comprehensive OAuth2/OpenID Connect support with a focus on security and flexibility.

 ## Features

-- Modular design with framework-agnostic core
+- **Framework-Agnostic Core**: Core authentication logic is independent of any specific web framework
-- JWT-based authentication
+- **Provider Management**: Centralized registry for managing multiple authentication providers
-- Flexible info-based access control with a single decorator
-- Managed authentication with provider support (Google, more coming soon)
-- Manual token management for custom implementations
-- Easy integration with existing applications
+- **Token Management**: Comprehensive token handling including PKCE, JWKS, and token exchange
+- **Framework Integrations**: Built-in support for FastAPI (REST and WebSocket)
+- **Storage Flexibility**: Pluggable storage backends for PKCE and JWKS
+- **Security First**: Built-in support for PKCE, JWKS, and secure token verification
+- **Extensible**: Easy to add new providers and storage backends
+- **Consistent Error Handling**: Comprehensive exception hierarchy for clear error handling

 ## Installation